egberts/egberts.github.io-src/content/articles/verizon-network-ports-used.md

 In order to do this, a complete remapping out the Verizon home network topology is necessary, complete with TCP/UDP, IP and Ethernet layer.

-I attached a 10-BaseT Ethernet --> HUB <-- so that WireShark can be captured in its entirety and unchanged from default Verizon setup.
+I attached a 10-BaseT Ethernet --> HUB <-- so that Wireshark can be captured in its entirety and unchanged from default Verizon setup.
 In order to cut out the marketspeak to mere labels for this article, I use the following terms:

 * cable router - Actiontec broadband gateway router, provided by Verizon